 other classes' work, checking Facebook, reading email, or catching the latest ESPN

 highlight video is not permitted.
 This policy extends to cell & smart phones too.

-Phones should be in silent mode and out of sight.
-You are invited to
+Phones should be in silent mode and out of sight (mine and yours).

 Class goes by quick.
 Stay focused.